 General Advice

-2. Apply to as many jobs as you can.
+- Apply to as many jobs as you can.
 You should be aiming to do as many applications as humanly possible, don't worry too much about the specifics and if you would want to work there, if you do end up getting an interview and you don't want to work there, you can always just decline the interview.
 I think generally you should be applying to 100 positions per cycle, just do around 10-20 every night for a bit and you'll be fine.

-3. Don't worry about others I think a lot of students also tend to get caught up in the fact that a lot of other people get interviews and rankings and worry that they're not up to par.
-To reiterate, I didn't have any interviews for the first 2 cycles and yet I still ended up getting a job, so don't worry too much about it.
-The honest truth is that around half of your cohort will not get jobs until the winter break, so again, don't worry about it too much.
+- Don't worry about others I think a lot of students also tend to get caught up in the fact that a lot of other people get interviews and rankings and worry that they're not up to par.
+There is indeed a bit of a toxic culture but you really shouldn't worry about the others, a big part of co-op is discovering what you want to do.
+So regardless of where you end up, as long as you enjoy the time you spend on your 4 month "break", make the most of it.
+The honest truth is that around half of your cohort will not get jobs until the winter break, so again, don't worry about it too much whatever happens, if you don't land a job take the time to reset and strengthen your resume.
+You got this!